top of page

 The Professional

-'I understand only too well the challenges of our professional practice worlds.
+'I understand only too well the challenges of our professional practice worlds and our communities.
 These tools have also helped me immensely in my ongoing professional journey'.

-With a professional life spanning over three decades in Canada, remote Australia, and in Aotearoa New Zealand, as a social, community and cultural researcher, organisational advisor, senior education manager, as an adult educator, and as a businessperson, when asked about my professional identity, always I am a sociologist.
+With a professional life spanning over three decades in Canada, remote Australia, and in Aotearoa New Zealand, as a social, community and cultural researcher, organisational advisor, senior manager across tertiary education, health and social services; educator, and a businessperson, when asked about my professional identity, always I am a sociologist.

-My work has led multiple teams and community, government, education and organisational development initiatives, including: community needs analyses, social and environmental impact analyses, scoping analysis, participatory action research, stakeholder engagement frameworks, orgnisational and community ethnography, policy analysis and development, business sustainability, social enterprise development; and housing, employment, poverty, youth, and children's research.
+I have planned, conducted, and supervised many academic and social research projects; community needs analyses, social and environmental impact analyses, scoping analysis, participatory action research, stakeholder engagement frameworks, orgnisational and community ethnography, policy analysis and development; and social service advocacy.

-My 12 year ethnographic research with Ngai Tahu (Maori iwi of Te Waipounamu (South Island of New Zealand), welcomed and invited by kaumatua (tribal elders) and leaders of great mana, who shared their experiences of identity and whakapapa; and my community research with many communities, Maori, Pacific, Aboriginal and Torres Strait Islander, and refugee and migrant; have informed my teaching of Professional Leadership Practice, Professional Practice with Diversity, Advancing Professional Practice, Racism and Ethnicity, Biculturalism, Social Policy, Sociology, Supervision and Management in Human Services, and Research, across schools of Health, Nursing, Social Work, Sociology, Anthropology, Maori Studies, and Indigenous Knowledges in vocational and university sectors.
+My 12 year ethnographic research with Ngai Tahu (Maori iwi of Te Waipounamu (South Island of New Zealand), welcomed and invited by kaumatua (tribal elders) and leaders of great mana, who shared their experiences of identity and whakapapa; and my community research with many communities, Maori, Pacific, Aboriginal and Torres Strait Islander, and refugee and migrant; have informed my professional work and values.

 In 1995 I co-founded and directed Coffee Culture Limited, a new coffee concept, and T Teahouse, in the South Island of Aotearoa New Zealand.